lmalla/Project-4/README.md

 ![image](https://user-images.githubusercontent.com/94984006/171274739-06654762-b090-4229-b506-4c1cb96b64e3.png)

-We tested muliple Supervised Learning Models on airline flight delay information and landed on the following three models.
-From the results, it appeard that the Neural Network model would perform the best with a rating of .97 and a loss rate of only .05.
+We tested muliple Supervised Learning Models on the airline flight delay information and  narrowed our detailed analysis to the following three models.
+From the initial results, it appeared that the Neural Network model would perform the best with an accuracy rating of .97 and a loss rate of only .05.

 ![image](https://user-images.githubusercontent.com/94984006/171273301-3fe6bf5c-dcae-410c-83c6-301b6c6bbcc5.png)